Abstract

 Introduction

-The elevation of atmospheric CO2 concentration leads to a decline in the mineral composition of C3 plants 1.
-The negative effect of elevated CO2 on plant mineral composition has been observed worldwide, and alters the content of nutrients that are essential for human nutrition, such as nitrogen (N) and proteins, iron (Fe) or zinc (Zn) 2.
-The rise in atmospheric CO2 thus poses a major threat to food security in the coming decades.
-The reasons why elevated CO2 leads to the degradation of plant mineral composition are far from being well understood.
-To date, only a few genes with a potential regulatory effect on this mechanism have been identified 37.
-These elements nevertheless converge towards the fact that the adaptation of plants to future high CO2 climate can be achieved through the identification and the characterization of genetic mechanisms.
-In addition to this, several studies suggest that exploring the natural genetic variability of plants represents a major opportunity to understand the mechanisms by which high CO2 leads to a decline in plant mineral composition 810.
+The elevation of atmospheric CO2 concentration leads to a decline in the mineral composition of C3 plants (Gojon et al., 2023).
+The negative effect of elevated CO2 on plant mineral composition has been observed worldwide, and alters the content of nutrients that are essential for human nutrition, such as nitrogen (N) and proteins, iron (Fe) or zinc (Zn) (Loladze, 2014).
+Therefore, the rise in atmospheric CO2 poses a significant threat to food security in the coming decades.
+Indeed, several modeling approaches predict a decrease in plant-based nutrient availability due to the negative effect of elevated CO2 on the mineral status of plants, leading to an additional risk of nutritional deficiency for hundreds of millions of people (Medek et al., 2017; Ebi and Loladze, 2019).
+However, the reasons why elevated CO2 leads to the degradation of plant mineral composition are far from being well understood.
+To date, only a few genes with a potential regulatory role on this effect have been identified (Gao et al., 2019; Umnajkitikorn et al., 2020; Yang et al., 2020; Bouain et al., 2022; Sun et al., 2022; Cassan et al., 2023).
+Despite their limited number, these studies show that the detrimental effect of high CO2 on the plant mineral status has genetic bases.
+In addition to this, several reports suggest that exploring the natural genetic variability of plants represents a major opportunity to understand the mechanisms by which high CO2 leads to a decline in plant mineral composition (Myers et al., 2014; Zhu et al., 2018; Marcos-Barbero et al., 2021).
 Indeed, a significant diversity in the response of mineral composition to high CO2 has been observed in several plant species.
-For protein and therefore N content, as well as for Fe or Zn content, substantial variations have been observed between small panels of genotypes from different species 810.
+For protein and therefore N content, as well as for Fe or Zn content, substantial variations have been observed between small panels of genotypes from different species (Myers et al., 2014; Zhu et al., 2018; Marcos-Barbero et al., 2021).
 This implies the presence of a genetic diversity reservoir, which can facilitate the understanding of the ionome’s response to high CO2 and subsequently provide an opportunity to alleviate this negative impact.
 However, in order to identify the genetic determinants of this negative response of the ionome to high CO2, large-scale approaches are necessary, but are still lacking for the moment.
-The objective of this work was to fill the aforementioned knowledge gap by using a large collection of natural genotypes of the model plant Arabidopsis thaliana allowing to explore in depth the natural variation of the ionome response to elevated CO2, and to generate a resource of phenotypic data that can be used in association genetics approaches.
-To this end, we used several hundreds of accessions from different geographic scales of A. thaliana, and analyzed their mineral composition under contrasted conditions of CO2 concentration.
-This allowed us to extract the general trends in the ionome response to high CO2, and to identify a large set of genes associated with the variation in the mineral composition of plants in response to high CO2.
-By combining this information with genome expression data under elevated CO2, we end up by functionally validating one of these genes for its importance in the reduction of Zn content under elevated CO2, and therefore by demonstrating the relevance of this resource for future improvement of plant nutrient content under elevated CO2.
+The objective of this work was to fill the aforementioned knowledge gap by using a large collection of natural genotypes of the model plant Arabidopsis thaliana.
+This allowed to explore in depth the natural variation of the ionome response to elevated CO2, and to generate a resource of phenotypic data that can be used in association genetics approaches.
+To this end, we used several hundreds of accessions from different geographic scales of A. thaliana, and analyzed their leaf mineral composition under contrasted conditions of CO2 concentration.
+This allowed us to extract the general trends in the leaf ionome response to high CO2, and to identify a large set of genes associated with the variation in the mineral composition of plants in response to high CO2.
+By combining this information with genome expression data under elevated CO2, we end up by functionally validating one of these genes for its importance in the reduction of Zn content under elevated CO2.
+Our results open the way for a better understanding of the genetic and molecular mechanisms involved in the regulation of plant mineral nutrition by the elevation of atmospheric CO2.

 Results